-How to download your chart as PDF
+How to download your visualization as a PDF

-In this article, we'll explain how to download your chart, map or table as a PDF, e.g. to print it or to embed it in a presentation.
+In this article, we'll explain how to download your chart, map, or table as a PDF, e.g. to print it or to embed it in a presentation.
 All our PDFs are completely vector-based and can be edited in vector graphics software like Adobe Illustrator or Inkscape.

 You can download your visualization as a PDF if your organization has a Custom or Enterprise account at Datawrapper.